Fear No Theory

 More than one person who’s come at me for speaking favorably of critical race theory has pasted a bit of screen matter in what I take to be a public rebuke for having done that.
 I haven’t been able to figgle out the source of the screen matter but it does include a page number:

 When it appeared before me a second time, I decided to track down the book (I’d only listened to the kids’ version) and the page, and I’ve developed a habit of sharing it with anyone I imagine might be open to reading it.
 To my delight, getting someone to look at it has defused a situation or two (as reading even one page of thoughtful prose often can).
-If you’re reading this and someone’s threatened to cut you out of their will or have you fired or denied funding because they think you think you’re a “woke” proponent of critical race theory, I suggest you ask them to consider this image, read it twice, maybe pray about it, and then take it from there.
+If you’re reading this and someone’s threatened to cut you out of their will or have you fired or denied funding because they think you’re a “woke” proponent of critical race theory, I suggest you ask them to consider this image, read it twice, maybe pray about it, and then take it from there.
 It’s a wonderful page.
 I copied some words from the previous page to provide more context.
 Behold:

 At the very least, you’ll have words to refer to.
 And if you can get them to take it slow, you won’t find yourself defending an unexamined abstraction which, I sometimes suspect, is mostly a placeholder for a raw sense of powerlessness at the thought that someone(s) somewhere thinks they’re racist.
 They might not become fans of Dr. Ibram Kendi, but they will have at least read one page of what some people think of as critical race theory.
 Which, I suspect, is more than can be said for the politicians and most of the pastors who are, even now, accruing cred and coin by publicly decrying it.